nikantonelli/LeanKitUtils/README.md

 The app may also require you to have read/write access on the directory you are running it from.
 This is to store the attachment files if you have asked for them to be exported.

 The basic requirement to fire off the app is a file with a single sheet in it.
-The columns of the sheet must be: 'direction', 'url', 'username', 'password', 'apiKey' and 'boardId'.
-The first row found with 'src' as the entry under direction will be used by the exporter.
-The first row found with 'dst' will be used by the importer.
+The columns of the sheet are in the section below and there should be an example in this github repo.

-You need to provide either a username/password pair or apiKey that is valid for the url you wish to access.
+You need to provide an apiKey that is valid for the url you wish to access.
+You can generate this by clicking on your Avatar in the top-right hand corner and selecting "API Tokens" from the menu.

-To get the board id, log into the system at the url, navigate to the board of interest and take the digit string from the end of the URL in the browser address bar.

 ## Command Line Options
 Option | Argument | Description